 The Department of Mathematics needs about 30 volunteers to run the Challenge 24 Competition.
 If you would like to work with kids who love math, sign up to help us!
 Elementary education majors are particularly encouraged to volunteer.
 The competition is held on a Saturday in March or early April.
 The next competition will be planned in the fall, at which time volunteers will be solicited by Dr. Cashing by email and in mathematics classes.

-The 2013 Challenge-24 Competition was held on Saturday, April 6.
-There were thirty students from six schools attending this year.
-The participating schools were Cuba-Rushford Middle School, East View Elementary (in Olean), Hinsdale, Olean Intermediate-Middle School, Otto-Eldred Elementary School, and Otto-Eldred Middle School.
+The 2014 Challenge 24 Competition was held on Saturday, April 5.
+There were forty-five students from seven schools attending this year.
+The participating schools were Austin Area, Cuba-Rushford Middle School, East View Elementary (in Olean), Hinsdale, Olean Intermediate Middle School, Otto-Eldred Elementary School, and Portville.
 Medals, in the traditional colors of gold, silver, and bronze, were awarded to the first, second, and third place students in each grade.
 Congratulations to all!

 Previous Challenge 24 Competitions (participating schools & winners)